 ||Outlets to be treated

-GMW have now submitted the Water Efficiency Project proposal, including documentation of how it meets the socio-economic criteria, to the Victorian Government.
-The Victorian Government will take the views of the public into account when assessing water efficiency projects against the agreed socio-economic criteria.
+Following engagement with customers and key stakeholders in the GMID, GMW submitted the Water Efficiency Project proposal, including documentation of how it meets the socio-economic criteria, to the Victorian Government.
+The Victorian Government put the project proposal on public display via the Engage Victoria website, before assessing water efficiency projects against the agreed socio-economic criteria.